Nurses Revision

 • When constructing a figure, follow the same guidelines as for a table, but the heading of a figure is usually placed below the figure.

-This section of the research report deals with discussions of the findings, conclusions, and recommendations of the study findings.
-In the recommending sections, you also highlight the nursing implications of the study findings.
+This section of the research report deals with discussions of the findings, conclusions, and recommendations of the study.
+In this section, you also highlight the implications of the study findings to Health Profession Practice.

-Note that discussions are done according to your study objectives.
+Note that discussions are done according to your specific study objectives.

 Key Points in Discussion of Results: